umairsy/erpnext_org/erpnext_org/templates/statics/user-guide/website/web-pages.md

+# Web Pages

-Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page.
+<p class="lead">Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page. </p>

 To create a new Web Page, go to:

 > Website > Web Page > New Web Page